Celina, Minnesota: Geography

-The community is located 18 miles west of Cook at the junction of State Highway 1 (MN 1) and Saint Louis County Highway 5 (CR 5).
+The community was located 18 miles west of Cook at the junction of State Highway 1 (MN 1) and Saint Louis County Highway 5 (CR 5).
 The boundary line between Saint Louis, Itasca, and Koochiching counties is near Celina.

+Celina was 112 miles from the county seat of Duluth, Minnesota.
 The communities of Greaney, Bear River, and Togo are nearby.